 Do I need to eat special ‘diabetic’ foods?

 No, there is no need to at all.
 Instead, enjoy ordinary chocolate, biscuits and reduced-sugar jam as part of an overall balanced diet.
 Your diabetes nurse may advise you to have a sugary snack if you have a ‘hypo’.

 Will this affect my weight loss?

-‘Hypos’ (when blood glucose falls to a very low level) can be caused by too much diabetes medication, missing meals or intense activity: including regular high-fibre, carbohydrate-rich Free Foods should help prevent them.
+‘Hypos’ (when blood glucose falls to a very low level) can be caused by too much diabetes medication, missing meals or intense activity: including regular high-fibre, carbohydrate-rich Free Food should help prevent them.
 Treatment for an occasional hypo shouldn’t affect your weight loss, but if you are having them regularly, discuss your overall diet and medication with your care team.

 I follow a special diet as well as having diabetes.
 Can I still Food Optimise?

-Yes, Food Optimising is flexible enough to accommodate all kinds of dietary needs, whether you have another medical condition such as a food allergy, are a vegetarian or vegan, or follow a particular diet for religious reasons.
+Yes, Food Optimising is flexible enough to accommodate all kinds of dietary needs, whether you have another medical condition such as a food allergy, are a vegetarian or a vegan, or follow a particular diet for religious reasons.
 Talk to your Slimming World Consultant about how to make Food Optimising work for you.